 A corner of That Son mountain area, Tinh Bien town, An Giang province.

 We got up very early, prepared some dry food, drinking water, and a few other things and put them in a small bag for Naru to carry.
-He did not forget to tell me to use elastic bands to tie the two legs of my pants tightly around my ankles, in case leeches crawled in and bit me when I went into wet places.
+He did not forget to tell me to use elastic bands to tie the two legs of my pants tight around my ankles, in case leeches crawled in and bit me when I went into wet places.

 Naru showed me two venomous snake bites, one on his left arm and one on his calf.
-He said the one on his arm was from a cobra, and the one on his leg was from a tiger snake.
+He said the one on his arm was from a viper, and the one on his leg was from a tiger snake.

-In this Bay Nui, there are only two snake charmers who can do that, Tu Den in Voi Mountain and Chau Phonl (a Khmer) in An Cu.
+In this Bay Nui, there are only two snake charmers who can do that, Tu Den in Voi Mountain and Chau Phonl (Khmer) in An Cu.
 Tu Den treats snake bites by applying secret medicine to the wound, while Chau Phonl uses his mouth to suck out the venom, then applies medicine to the wound.

 2.

-We stopped for the first stop on a large rock on the eastern slope of Cam Mountain.
+We stopped for the first stop on a large rock on the eastern side of Cam Mountain.
 At this time, the sun began to weave its pristine rays of the new day over the forest patches, then slowly sprinkled its light onto Vinh Te fields.
-We took out some sweet potatoes for breakfast, welcoming a pure and brilliant dawn.
+We took out some potatoes for breakfast, welcoming a pure and brilliant dawn.

-All of these things, brought to the market, became favorites of the locals and specialties for visitors from far away.
+All of these things brought to the market became favorites of the locals and specialties for visitors from far away.
 Just like that, in one morning, Naru's back bag was filled with products of the mountains and forests.

 We chose a smooth rock to sit down and have lunch and rest.
-Next to the rock was a small shrine, Naru said it was a shrine to the tiger, because people who went to the mountains used to see him sitting there.
+Next to the rock was a small shrine, Naru said it was a shrine to the tiger, because people who went to the mountain used to see him sitting there.

 Tigers and humans also confront each other, but they do not fight to the death.
 Instead, humans often use their sincerity to tame the tigers, and then… go their separate ways.
 Perhaps this is also the philosophy of life that the migrants here want to convey, that humans and nature can still exist together, and do not necessarily have to destroy each other…

-We said goodbye to the monk and headed straight for the "cloud market".
+We said goodbye to the monk and headed straight to the "cloud market".
 The market got its name because at an altitude of over 700 meters, in the early morning, this market is always covered in clouds.

-After Naru and I finished selling, we took the opportunity to buy some wild fruits and vegetables to give to monk Hue Minh, then we both went down the mountain.
+After Naru and I finished selling, we took the opportunity to buy some wild fruits and vegetables to give to Master Hue Minh, then we both went down the mountain.
 Naru led me down the western slope, not forgetting to harvest a few more things from the forest.

 Source: https://danviet.vn/noi-la-liet-ran-doc-nhieu-nhat-o-an-giang-la-tren-nui-that-son-xua-toan-ran-khong-lo-ke-nghe-on-20241114113632585.htm